Rflct

 Key takeaways

-• AI classification of purchase narratives revealed hidden decision paths
+• AI classification of purchase narratives revealed hidden patterns

 Related articles